Click on a class day to go to that particular lecture or recitation. Due

 everyone has the best learning experience in this class.
 We may take

-participation in lecture and practice sessions into account when
+participation in lecture and recitation into account when setting

 Students with disabilities